IvanVigor/Balanced_Graph_Partitioning/README.md

 ## Installation Windows

-The code wast tested with python 3.5 with these additional libraries:
+The code was tested with python 3.5 with these additional libraries:
 - numpy
 - networkx
 - python-igraph